ieee-vgtc/ieeevis.org/year/2018/info/call-participation/infovis-paper-types.md

 ### Paper Type: System

 System papers present a blend of algorithms, technical requirements, user requirements, and design that solves a major problem.
 The system that is described is both novel and important, and has been implemented.
 The rationale for significant design decisions is provided, design alternatives and final design choices are discussed, and the system is compared to documented, best-of-breed systems already in use.
 The comparison includes specific discussion of how the described system differs from and is, in some significant respects, superior to those systems.
 For example, the described system may offer substantial advancements in the performance or usability of visualization systems, or novel capabilities.
 Every effort should be made to eliminate external factors (such as advances in processor performance, memory sizes or operating system features) that would affect this comparison.
-For further suggestions, please review "How (and How Not) to Write a Good Systems Paper" by Roy Levin and David Redell, and "Empirical Methods in CS and AI" by Toby Walsh.
+For further suggestions, please review “How (and How Not) to Write a Good Systems Paper” by Roy Levin and David Redell, and “Empirical Methods in CS and AI” by Toby Walsh.

 Examples: